minderp/bearingcapacity/README.md

   .xlsm will be set to set on git ignore once configured, as the changes to the layout are of no interest to the code revision control

-  .bas contains the main code in modules;
+  .bas contains the main code in modules

-  .bas is exported by some subroutines prior to a commit;
+  .bas is exported by some subroutines prior to a commit

-  .bas are automatically reloaded into the xlsm according to a procedure descibed in;
+  .bas are automatically reloaded into the xlsm according to a procedure descibed in

 https://christopherjmcclellan.wordpress.com/2014/10/10/vba-and-git/